GorvGoyl/wxt/docs/guide/building/entrypoints.md

 ## Adding Entrypoints

-Once again, refer to the [Entrypoint Types documentation](/guide/entrypoint-types/background) for the allowed file patterns for each entrypoint type.
+Once again, refer to the [Entrypoint Types](#entrypoint-types) below for the allowed file patterns for each entrypoint type.

 In general, each type of entrypoint can be defined as a single file or directory with an `index` file inside it.